TapwaveZodiac/novelaiUKB/docs/Generation-Settings.md

 Repetition Penalty is applied to the probability of tokens when they appear in context.
 This is to avoid generation loops, or overuse of single terms.
 On the flipside, penalizing important words too heavily when they are important and expected to show up regularly can have odd side effects.

+### Repetition Whitelist

+A default whitelist is offered, which ignores most grammatical terms, modal verbs, possessive contractions, etc. This can help prevent grammatical collapse if repetition penalty is strong.

 ### Repetition Penalty Range

 Defines the number of tokens that will be checked for repetitions, starting from the last token generated.
 The larger the range, the more